 How to overcome it:

 Which test cases are important to you?
-Before you begin to think about automation testing, it’s important to define a set of criteria that each test case must satisfy to be a candidate for automatization.
+Before you begin to think about test automation, it’s important to define a set of criteria that each test case must satisfy to be a candidate for automatization.
 It’s very important to focus on areas that contain unknowns that can mean higher risk to product success.
 It’s also important to give serious attention to complex functional areas that are especially useful or interesting to customers.

-Risk-focused automation testing ascribes a higher priority to testing the elements that are most likely to fail—and hold the potential for the most serious negative consequences in the event of a failure in production.
+Risk-focused test automation ascribes a higher priority to testing the elements that are most likely to fail—and hold the potential for the most serious negative consequences in the event of a failure in production.
 As you assess the level of risk, it’s critical to keep the following in mind:

 • Financial impact of a potential failure.